-Bainbridge Islanders are justifiably known for commemorating Earth Day environmental awareness each April, but this year’s Earth Month will be marked by an unprecedented host of events on the theme: “Celebrate Trees.”
+Bainbridge Islanders are famous for commemorating Earth Day each April, but this year Earth Month will be marked by events on the theme: “Celebrate Trees.”

-In this podcast, Deb Rudnick, a board member of the Bainbridge Island Land Trust and the chair of our island’s Watershed Council (affiliated with Sustainable Bainbridge) describes many of the more than two dozen April events being hosted by nonprofits and businesses of Bainbridge Island.
+In this podcast, Deb Rudnick, a board member of the Bainbridge Island Land Trust and the chair of our island’s Watershed Council (affiliated with Sustainable Bainbridge) describes many of April events being hosted by nonprofits and businesses of Bainbridge island.

 As noted on the Sustainable Bainbridge webpage that provides a detailed calendar and listing of all the tree events for the month: “The goal of Celebrate Trees!
 Earth Month Bainbridge Island is to raise awareness and encourage involvement for Arbor Day and Earth Day, and to inspire all to protect our trees, our environment, and our planet.
 Celebrate Trees!”

-In this podcast, Deb fills us in on a sampler of the abundance of events and activities during the month.
+In this podcast, Deb fills us in on a sampler of the nearly 30 events and activities during the month.
 All events — and their time and place — can be found on the web calendar on the Sustainable Bainbridge website.

 The events are varied and include activities for all ages.
-They range from active — such as weed pulling and a walking tour of the remarkable old trees of Winslow — to quiet and contemplative — such as the Eagle Harbor Church event to say a blessing for our abundance of trees.
+They range from highly active — such as weed pulling and a walking tour of the remarkable old trees of Winslow — to quiet and contemplative — such as the events for gardeners or those who want to simply say a blessing for our abundance of trees.

 Among the nonprofit sponsors of Celebrate Trees are: the Historical Museum, the Land Trust, the Parks District and Parks Foundation, the Watershed Council, Bloedel Reserve, Eagle Harbor Congregational Church, IslandWood, KiDiMu, Sustainable Bainbridge, Weed Warriors and the West Sound Wildlife Shelter, plus many businesses.